 Multi-store Scalability

-Managing multiple storefronts for different brands, regions, or currencies becomes increasingly complex on Shopify Advanced.
+Managing multiple storefronts for different brands, regions, or currencies becomes increasingly complex when using Shopify Advanced.
 With Shopify Plus, you can:

 - Manage multiple stores more efficiently